SoftInstigate/restheart-website/try.md

 # Try it from the command line

-The demo database exposes a the messages collection at <a href="https://beta.mrest.io/browser/#/demo/messages?hal=f"><code>https://beta.mrest.io</code></a> without requiring authentication.
+The demo database exposes a the messages collection at `https://beta.mrest.io/demo/messages` without requiring authentication.
 Access to any other MongoDB resource is forbidden.

-<code>mrest.io</code> is an upcoming managed service for RESTHeart.
+`mrest.io` is the managed service for RESTHeart, currently on beta.

-The demo instance requires an api key, passed via request header <code>key:demo</code>
+The demo instance requires an api key, passed via request header `key:demo`

 This demo instance is reset on regular basis, so feel free to play with it <b>but don't rely on it for persistent storage of your data</b>.
 {: .bs-callout .bs-callout-info }